buggins/dlangui/README.md

 * Optionally, may use OpenGL acceleration via DerelictGL3/WGL.
 * Uses Win32 API for font rendering.
 * Optinally can use FreeType for font rendering.
+* For Win32 API based application, only FreeImage.dll is required.
+* Executable size for release Win32 API based build is 830K.

 Build and run using DUB: